top of page

 My current projects use Large Language Models to examine democratically corrosive content in social media, and also comparative survey data in the US and Europe to understand relationships among media use, psychological traits and emotions, and democratically corrosive sentiment.
 My CV is here.

-Select Recent Articles
+A Few Recent Articles

 Theocharis, Y., Boulianne, S., Koc-Michalska, K., & Bimber, B. (2023).
 Platform affordances and political participation: How social media platforms reshape political engagement.
 West European Politics, 46(4), 788-811.
 DOI: 10.1080/01402382.2022.2087410